MicrosoftDocs/azure-dev-docs/java/migration-overview.md

 Java EE applications must be deployed onto Java EE-compliant application servers (such as WebLogic, WebSphere, WildFly, GlassFish, Payara, and others).

 Applications that rely only on features provided by the Java EE specification (that is, app-server-independent applications) can be migrated from one compliant application server onto another.
-If your application is dependent on a specific application server (app-server-dependent), you may need to select an architecture that permits you to host that application server.
+If your application is dependent on a specific application server (app-server-dependent), you may need to select an Azure service destination that permits you to host that application server.

-## Batch / scheduled jobs
+### Batch / scheduled jobs

 Some applications are intended to run briefly, execute a particular workload, and then exit rather than wait for requests or user input.
 Sometimes such jobs need to run once or at regular, scheduled intervals.
 On premises, such jobs are often invoked from a server's crontab.